Swiss Alps Energy (SAE) plans to deploy mining centers in the Swiss Alps to cut energy costs and create a sustainable mining ecosystem.

 The company will allow individuals and companies to purchase or rent both entire SAM cubes and part of their capacity.
 SAM cubes users will be able to deploy and run them in the Swiss Alps or elsewhere.
 The potential return on investments will amount to 360% in three years of operation, according to SAE estimations.
 Thus, an investment of $65,000 would yield more than $235,000 within three years.

 Apart from getting mining equipment, SAE customers will be able to join the SAM Smart Mining network, known as SamaiX.
 It is an artificial intelligence (AI) system used to determine the most profitable coins and offer recommendations.
-If a user accepts the suggestion made by SamaiX, the system will adjust their mining portfolio accordingly.
+If a user accepts the suggestion made by SamaiX, the system will adjust its mining portfolio accordingly.

 SAE strives to support the local economy while preserving Swiss cultural heritage.
 The country’s remarkable scenery is its main tourist attraction, but many old buildings once used for farming are decaying, turning into a burden for the people who own them.
 SAE wants to bring these assets back into the economy through new use and digital transformation.